County Court Business Centre

 The County Court Business Centre (CCBC) is a centre of the County Court of England and Wales created to deal with claims by the use of various electronic media.
 Unlike other County Court centres the CCBC does not physically hear cases.
 If any case might require a hearing it is transferred to another centre.

 Creation

 The increasing ubiquity of computers and Internet access led to public discussion of allowing greater use of information technology to run court proceedings.

-In January 1990 the Claim Production Centre (CPC) (originally called the Summons Production Centre) was created, with the power to issue and serve claims through information technology.
-This is currently enshrined within Rule 7.10 of the Civil Procedure Rules 1998 (CPR).
-This states that "…there shall be a Production Centre for the issue of claim forms and other related matters…" and that the relevant practice direction makes provision for its use and any modification or disapplication of the CPR.
+In January 1990 the Claim Production Centre (CPC) (originally called the Summons Production Centre) was created, with the power to issue and serve claims electronically.
+The rules for use of the service are contained within the Civil Procedure Rules, specifically Practice Direction 7B.

 All claims issued through the CPC were originally issued in the name of a county court in the same way as claims issued in the traditional manner.
 In March 1992 the CCBC was created to remove the burden of routine matters in simple CPC cases from the other county court.
 The current definition of such matters is contained in Practice Direction 7C.